FadyAdel04/Live-Quiz-Server/README.md

-🧠 Live Quiz Server (Python Socket Project)
+🧠 Live Quiz Server (HTTP/HTTPS Version)

-A real-time multiplayer quiz game built using Python’s socket and threading libraries.
-Players can join from multiple devices on the same Wi-Fi network, answer quiz questions, and see a live leaderboard update in real-time.
+A real-time multiplayer quiz game built using Python’s FastAPI framework with HTTP/HTTPS support.
+Players can join from multiple devices, answer quiz questions, and see a live leaderboard update in real-time.
+The server can be deployed behind Apache with SSL/TLS support.

 🎯 Features